wangbingjie/blast/docs/installation/blast.rst

 .. code:: none

-    bash blast.run.local.sh
+    bash run/blast.run.local.sh

 .. note::
     The web app container may fail a couple of times while it waits for the database to be setup.
 Do not worry, this is normal.
 The web app container will restart automatically until it successfully connects to the database.

-Then go to `https://0.0.0.0/transients <https://0.0.0.0/transients>`_ in your web browser and blast should be running.
+Then go to `https://0.0.0.0/transients <https://0.0.0.0/>`_ in your web browser and blast should be running.

 .. warning::
-    Stating the web app via the :code:`blast.run.local.sh` script deletes your local copy of the database in :code:`data/database/` and the app runs with an empty database.
+    Stating the web app via the :code:`run/blast.run.local.sh` script deletes your local copy of the database in :code:`data/database/` and the app runs with an empty database.

 To stop blast from running, open a new terminal window and run.